Price Experimentation and Interference: General Model Formulation

 \subsection{Experiment: Design, Model, and Estimator}

 Our work focuses on settings where the function $T$ may be unknown to the firm or platform.
-Therefore, an experiment is conducted to determine the direction in which the decision variable should be modified to optimize the performance metric.
+Therefore, an experiment is conducted to determine the direction in which the decision variable should be adjusted in order to improve the performance metric (a form of policy improvement).
 We assume that the platform conducts an experiment with a single treatment condition where a fraction $q$ of the units are randomized to treatment and a fraction $1-q$ to control.
+We carry out our analysis in a formal ``mean field" or continuum regime, where a continuum mass of units are allocated to each group; this allows us to focus on the magnitude and sign of bias (see also \cite{johari2022experimental, wager2021experimenting} for related works using a similar approach).

-It is worth noting that in the settings we are considering, randomization can occur at either side of the market, i.e., customers or products (listings in the case of a platform) can be randomized.
-In a customer-side experiment, a treatment (control) customer is exposed to the entire market under the treatment (control) condition.
-On the other hand, in a product (listing)-side experiment, a customer is exposed to a mix of treatment and control products (listings).
+It is worth noting that in the settings we are considering, randomization can occur on either side of the market, i.e., customers or products (or listings).
+In a customer-side randomization experiment (CR), a treatment (resp., control) customer is exposed to the entire market under the treatment (resp., control) condition.
+On the other hand, in a listing-side randomization experiment (LR), a customer is exposed to a mix of treatment and control products (or listings).
 As before, we denote by $x_0$ the baseline (control) value of the decision variable and by $x_1$ the treatment value.

-We assume that the performance metric under the treatment and control conditions are given by the functions $T_0(x_0,x_1,q)$ and $T_1(x_0,x_1,q)$, which we refer to as the control and treatment performance metrics, respectively.
-The function $T_{0}(x_0,x_1,q)$ (resp., $T_1(x_0,x_1,q)$ corresponds to the performance metric in the control (resp., treatment) group when the control and treatment value are given by $x_0$ and $x_1$, respectively, and a fraction $q$ of units is randomized into treatment.
+We denote the in-experiment performance metrics for control and treatment goods by the functions $T_0(x_0,x_1,q)$ and $T_1(x_0,x_1,q)$ respectively.
+The function $T_{0}(x_0,x_1,q)$ (resp., $T_1(x_0,x_1,q)$) corresponds to the performance metric in the control (resp., treatment) group when the control and treatment values are given by $x_0$ and $x_1$, respectively, and a fraction $q$ of units are randomized into treatment.
 The nature of these functions will become more clear in the context of the applications described below.
-We make the following assumption that is kept throughout the paper: \begin{assumption} The functions $T_0(x_0,x_1,q)$, and $T_1(x_0,x_1,q)$ are differentiable for all $x_0,x_1\in \mathbb{R}_+$ and $0<q<1$. \end{assumption}
+Notably, this notation abstracts away from the specific experimental design (whether CR or LR).\footnote{At this level of abstraction, even other experimental designs like switchbacks could be analyzed.} We make the following assumption that is kept throughout the paper: \begin{assumption} The functions $T_0(x_0,x_1,q)$, and $T_1(x_0,x_1,q)$ are differentiable for all $x_0,x_1\in \mathbb{R}_+$ and $0<q<1$. \end{assumption}